Carmel Bach Festival1999 – 2019Copyright © 2023 CBH |

 technician on earth!”
 View from my front yard to Carmel River Beach in 2006, ready to use my official Festival vehicle on a rare morning off |

-The actual early keyboard instruments we use at the Festival are all sourced from owners in the Bay Area, packed and transported here by my dearest friend and colleague Kevin Fryer, who keeps reminding me that he was the keyboard technician here for nine years from 1990 until my first summer in 1999 when I was just asked to fill in for him: Neither of us expected at the time that it would become a permanent arrangement!
-A few years ago, though, I exceeded Kevin’s term, so perhaps the job truly become mine.
+The actual early keyboard instruments we use at the Festival are all sourced from private and institutional owners mostly in the Bay Area, for many years packed and transported here by my dearest friend and colleague Kevin Fryer.
+Kevin keeps reminding me that he was the keyboard technician here for nine years from 1990 until my first summer in 1999 when he asked me to fill in for him so he could have a summer off: Neither of us expected at the time that it would become a permanent arrangement!
+Several years ago, though, I exceeded Kevin’s tenure, so perhaps the job has now truly become mine.

 The keyboards are chosen in consultation with the performers to match their repertoire as closely as possible.
-We usually have four or five harpsichords, a fortepiano or three, and two organs—the latter essential to cover the large liturgical component of each Festival, and especially the double orchestra used in the years we do the St Matthew Passion.
-All the harpsichords and organs are fortunately equipped with transposing keyboards.
+We have often had four or five harpsichords, a fortepiano or three, and two organs—the latter essential to cover the large liturgical component of each Festival, and especially the double orchestra used in the years we do the St Matthew Passion.
+Almost all of the harpsichords and organs are equipped with transposing keyboards.
 In some years we have had up to three fortepianos for me to look after.
-And the modern piano puts in a cameo appearance at one or two performances—with its own modern piano tuner Jim Christopher driving down from San Mateo.
+And the modern Steinway puts in a cameo appearance at one or two performances, but the preparation of that is the responsibility of local piano technician Tom Armstrong.

-There is a hectic schedule with moves from venue to venue handled by the unionized crew under the supervizion of the Production Manager Doug Mueller.
+There is a hectic schedule with moves from venue to venue handled by the unionized crew under the supervizion of the Technical Director Doug Mueller.
 The frenetic activity of the initial fortnight of rehearsals is only exceeded by the mayhem of Opening Week where recitals for the next day often have their required dress rehearsal immediately after the current day’s first performance.
 I seem to spend my waking time tuning then biking from one venue to the next.
-(Mari Lynch from Bicycling Monterey is a keen follower, and liked to blog about me each July.)
-When there’s a moment of respite, I can try to keep up to date with eMail using the wifi backstage.
+(Mari Lynch from Bicycling Monterey was a keen fan, and liked to blog about me each July.
+For a period, I think there were more pictures of me online biking rather than harpsichording!)

-It’s no California summer beach holiday for me, and it’s not just tuning.
+It’s no California summer beach holiday for me.
+While the rest of the Continental US swelters, the usual daily maximum in Carmel is a cool 17°.
+It’s not just tuning.
 Over the Festival period, there’s always the odd maintenance to perform on the keyboards as well.
 One of my first priorities after arrival is to work through the instruments, ensuring each is in top condition for the demands of the season.
-Often there are weak lead tuning rolls on the open wooden pipes of the organs to remake so their tuning will stay where put.
-Harpsichord strings break from time to time, as do older quills on some instruments with such intensity of use.
 It’s always been my policy to have all the early keyboard instruments returned clean and in better condition than they arrived.

 ![]() JOHN CASTAGNA |